rhysd/neovim-component/README.md

 $ simple-neovim-gui
 ```

-If you want to see the more complicated and practical example, see [markdown editor example](/example/markdown).
-Markdown previewer is integrated to neovim GUI using `<neovim-editor>` component.
+If you want to see the more complicated and practical composable example, see [markdown editor example](/example/markdown).
+Markdown previewer is integrated to Neovim GUI using `<neovim-editor>` component.

 ![markdown example screenshot](https://raw.githubusercontent.com/rhysd/ss/master/neovim-component/markdown-example.gif)